 Getting to and from the three major New York area airports can be expensive and time-consuming.
 So, plan ahead.
 Here are ideas about how to navigate your way to and from Brooklyn to New York City's three airports: JFK International Airport (JFK), LaGuardia Airport (LGA), and Newark Liberty International Airport.

-If you're still deciding which airport to choose: In general, the most expensive Brooklyn-to-airport trip is to Newark, followed by JFK. and then LaGuardia.
+In general, the most expensive Brooklyn-to-airport trip is to Newark, followed by JFK. and then LaGuardia.
 JFK is the easiest to access via public transportation.
 But none of the area airports is served by a direct rail connection to Brooklyn, as you might find in some European cities.

 01 of 03

 You have five options for getting to and from this airport:

 You can either call a ride-sharing service or use the green "Boro taxis" to prearrange a pickup in Brooklyn.
 Allow about an hour for travel time.
 Alternatively, you can take ridesharing services like Uber or Lyft, which became legal in the state of New York in April 2017.

 You can take the AirTrain which will leave you at various points in NYC that are accessible to Brooklyn via subway or you can take the AirTrain and LIRR combo.
 Also, MTA's Trip Planner offers real-time travel options for taking the AirTrain and subways with estimated times depending on the day and hour you'll be en route.

 Private Express Bus

 These can be organized in advance.
 The... vans are larger than cabs but are also are more expensive.
 The airport website recommends Airlink New York, All-County Express, and ETS Air Shuttle.
 Recommended private car services include Carmel Super Saver, Dial 7 Car & Limousine, and ExecuCar.